 Before you can configure the host, you need to install the hypervisor software on the host.
 You will need to know which version of the hypervisor software version is supported by CloudPlatform and what additional configuration is required to ensure the host will work with CloudPlatform.
 To find these installation details, see:

-- Citrix XenServer Installation for CloudPlatform on page 76 - VMware vSphere Installation and Configuration on page 87 - KVM Installation and Configuration on page 108 - Oracle VM (OVM) Installation and Configuration on page 112
+- Citrix XenServer Installation for CloudPlatform - VMware vSphere Installation and Configuration - KVM Installation and Configuration - Oracle VM (OVM) Installation and Configuration

 To configure the first host, enter the following, then click Next: